triangle42/Oakstreaming/README.md

 1. Make sure to have *gulp* globally installed (```npm install -g gulp```)
 2. Install development dependencies: run ```npm install``` in the project folder
 4. Run ```gulp``` in the project folder
-5. Now a Web server delivers the exemplary Web application, which uses the OakStreaming library, at http://localhost:8080
+5. Now the Oakstreaming Web server delivers the exemplary Web application, which uses the OakStreaming library, at http://localhost:8080
 6. After gulp has run successfully, the Jasmine test suites results can be viewed by visiting the URL http://localhost:8888